spotinst/help/src/docs/managed-instance-a/getting-started/join-an-existing-managed-instance.md

 - Ensure your [Spot Policy](elastigroup/tutorials/elastigroup-tasks/update-spot-policy) is up to date.
 - Memory utilization graphs require the Cloudwatch agent.
 For more information, see the [AWS documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/mon-scripts.html).

-## Import your Managed Instance
+## Import your Stateful Node

-1. To import your stateful single instance from AWS, go to the Managed Instance dashboard on the Spot Console and click New Instance on the top right.
+1. To import your stateful single node from AWS, go to the Stateful Node dashboard on the Spot Console and click New Instance on the top right.

 <img src="/managed-instance-a/_media/create-new-a.png" />

-2. When the New Managed Instance form appears, mark the use case Create a New Managed Instance from and Existing One.
+2. When the New Stateful Node form appears, mark the use case Create a New Stateful Node from an existing one.

 <img src="/managed-instance/_media/create-new-b.png" />